 Conclusion: HOA Communication Tools to Inform & Engage Your Residents

-When boards and managers are able to effectively communicate with residents and with one another, they can improve operations and increase resident satisfaction.
-Using a variety of HOA communication tools enables you to reach every resident in a way that works best for them.
-It’s important to clearly inform your residents what you will be using each communication method for.
+When boards and managers can effectively communicate with residents and one another, they can improve operations and increase resident satisfaction.
+Using various HOA communication tools enables you to reach every resident in the best way for them.
+It’s important to clearly inform your residents what you will use each communication method for.

 All of the HOA communication tools we highlighted have their own unique uses:

-- Email is a diverse tool that is useful for sending updates, reminders, and even more detailed information in the form of an e-newsletter.
+- Email is a diverse tool for sending updates, reminders, and even more detailed information in an e-newsletter.

 - Phone calls are essential during emergencies and for resident demographics who do not have text or email.

-- Text messages, while can be instrumental during emergencies, can also be used for non-intrusive reminders and updates.
+- Text messages can be instrumental during emergencies and can be used for non-intrusive reminders and updates.

 - Postal mail is useful when a resident doesn’t have electronic means of communication and for non-urgent, transactional communications.

-- Social media and virtual meeting solutions take resident engagement a step further when everyone can have productive conversations about the community in real-time.
+- Social media, discussion boards, and virtual meeting solutions take resident engagement a step further when everyone can have productive conversations about the community in real-time.

 When there are so many HOA communication tools available, it’s easy to become overwhelmed.
 However, you don’t need to use every tool out there.
 It’s more essential to use tools that cater to your residents’ needs and comply with your governing documents and local laws.
-Try a combination of these tools today and you will surely see an increase in resident satisfaction.
+Try a combination of these tools today and you will surely see increased resident satisfaction.

 Free Ebook Download: Reducing Risk in Your Communities